Blueberry Lactation Muffins to Support Healthy Milk Supply

 - Combine oatmeal, flour, brown sugar, flaxseed, baking powder, baking soda, salt and Brewers Yeast into a large mixing bowl and mix well.

-- In separate bowl, mix Greek yogurt, eggs, melted butter, & vanilla extract
+- In a separate bowl, mix Greek yogurt, eggs, melted butter, & vanilla extract

 - Slowly add wet mixture to dry mixture, stirring gently to combine